CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 After you successfully construct an `AuditConnection` object, you must construct an `AuditChannel` object.

-This object represents a logical channel to the persistent storage (that is, Elasticsearch in this implementation). **It is NOT a thread-safe object and must not be shared across threads without synchronization.** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
+This object represents a logical channel to the datastore (that is, Elasticsearch in this implementation). **It is NOT a thread-safe object and must not be shared across threads without synchronization.** However, you will have no issue constructing multiple `AuditChannel` objects simultaneously on different threads.
 The objects are lightweight and caching them is not that important.

-The `AuditChannel` object can be constructed using the `createChannel()` method on the `AuditConnectionn` object.
+The `AuditChannel` object can be constructed using the `createChannel()` method on the `AuditConnection` object.
 It does not take any parameters.

 ### Audit Log